objcio/articles/2014-07-07-scripting-data.md

 Result: `{"Tiger Swallowtails", "Steak-frites"}`.

 (Note that AppleScript arrays are 1-based, so note 2 refers to the second note.
-Which doesn’t so crazy when we put it that way.)
+Which doesn’t sound so crazy when we put it that way.)

 You can also create notes: